Bosutswe: Phases of occupation

 There are many phases to the occupation of Bosutswe, though there are some overlaps between the phases and there are no definite dates for how long each phase lasted.
 The initial occupation of the site was by the Taukome which only last around a century.
 The Taukome phase was mainly marked by the raising of animals.
 The Toutswe followed the Taukome and lasted until around the 13th century.
 Right after the transition away from the Toutswe, there was likely a large fire that destroyed much of the ceramics left behind by these people.
 Here, early trade begins with nearby sites.

 Later society in Bosutswe was ruled by the elite class, the Lose.
-Initially, that meant having the most productive animals, then were was a shift in the region based on the products produced.
+Initially, that meant having the most productive animals, then there was a shift in the region based on the products produced.
 Trade was key in determining who would be part of the elite class as it was based on the material goods that were traded.
 The Lose controlled the trade, so they remained in power.
 One did not actually have to own the desired goods but had to maintain the trade to be part of the higher class.
 Because it was tied closely with trade, that meant keeping up trade relations or else the elite risked their power.
 The more people a person knew that could improve something in the trade, the more likely they were to be part of the elite class.

 Similarities between Bosutswe and the nearby site of Mapungubwe raise the question of whether the inhabitants were copying the other site or if a migration had occurred.
 The Lose is often split into the Mapungubwe and the Zimbabwe periods based on the influence from those respective sites.
 The Early Lose period ends with a fire that has no known cause but many possible theories to explain if it was set intentionally or only an accident.
 This also happened at around the same time the trade between Bosutswe and Mapungubwe's trade relationship fell apart.
 One theory has to do with instability caused by the fall of Mapungubwe leading to Bosutswe losing some of its control over the trade in the area.
 Another theory is that outside parties burned the site down.